Getting help with your monthly payments

 Change your price plan

-Do you run out of data every month and always need an Add-on to give you a boost?
-If your plan isn’t working for you, did you know you can change it?
-This isn't the same as upgrading - your contract term will stay the same.
+If your current plan isn’t working for you, you can change it to something more suitable.
+This isn’t the same as upgrading – your contract term will stay the same.

 Important: You can’t change your price plan before your Airtime payment due date.
-So, this wouldn’t be the best option for you if you think you’re going to miss your next monthly payment.
+So, this wouldn’t be the best option if you think you’re going to miss your next monthly payment.

 Add or lower a Spend Cap

-A Spend Cap is a great way to control your monthly spend.
-It lets you limit your spending on things not included in your monthly plan.
+A Spend Cap is a great way to control your bill.
+Use it to limit your spending on things not included in your Airtime plan.

 Move to Pay As You Go

-Important: If you’re still within your minimum contract term and move to Pay As You Go, you’ll need to pay an Early Termination Fee.
+Important: Still within your minimum contract term?
+Before you can move to Pay As You Go, you’ll need to pay an Early Termination Fee.
 You can find out more about this in our Price Guide and Pay Monthly terms.

 If you give us a call or use Live Chat, we can use a budgeting tool to help you get a clear view of your finances.
 You can also get help and support with your finances from specialist organisations.